ElvinSadikhov/ElvinSadikhov/README.md

 - 👋 Hi, I’m @ElvinSadikhov
-- 👀 I’m interested in Android (Java) development
+- 👀 I’m interested in mobile development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on some interesting projects in Python
+- 💞️ I’m looking to collaborate on some interesting projects in Flutter
 - 📫 You can send an email to 'sadikhovelvinn@gmail.com'

 <!---